 Windows Backup in Windows 10, intermittently known as File History, can get a bit grumpy if you abruptly disconnect your backup drive or interrupt backups.
 Here is how to resolve issues with Windows Backup resulting in hourly prompts to reconnect the file history drive.

 As with many error messages in Windows, this one can be quite misleading.
 The full toast notification message reads:

 The error will pop up every hour, or more often if you’ve configured more frequent backup runs, when Windows attempts to run the scheduled backup process.
-The error says the drive has been “disconnected”, but it could also mean that the either the disk or the file system is corrupt.
+The error says the drive has been “disconnected”, but it could also mean that either the disk or the file system is corrupt.

 You may still get this error message even if your backup disk is connected and even if it has remained connected for days or weeks.
-If you’ve checked that the disk is in fact connected and that you an open it from the list in This PC (formerly My Computer) in the Windows File Explorer, then what the error actually means is that there is an undefined problem with the disk or file system.
+If you’ve checked that the disk is in fact connected and that you an open it from the list in This PC (formerly My Computer) in the Windows File Explorer, then what the error means is that there’s an undefined problem with the disk or file system.

 Assuming your backup disk is indeed connected and you can access it through This Computer, then the disk may be corrupt or Windows could otherwise consider it to be in a faulty state.
 The disk and file system problems that affect File History can be divided in to these two main categories:

 You can get problems with permissions if another user has tried to force-entry to your backup disk, after you’ve connected it to another PC, or when ongoing backups are interrupted.